jose-medina/wordcloud-challange/README.md

 * The rest of the topics are displayed in grey
 * When a topic is clicked, metadata about the topic is displayed (total volume, and how that breaks down into positive, neutral and negative sentiment)

 _**Wordcloud Challange** is built with Ampersand.js (Backbone based framework) and Browserify (Commonjs).
-All of this runs on top of Grunt, the javascript task runner, which allows us to compile the js modules, sass stylesheets as well as to generate the markup via Assemble._
+All of this runs on top of Grunt, the javascript task runner, which allows to compile the js modules, sass stylesheets as well as to generate the markup via Assemble._

 ## Project Setup